 The symptoms associated with pelvic floor dysfunction are:

-Pelvic floor disorders are seen more common in women than in men.
+Pelvic floor disorders are seen more commonly in women than in men.
 It is so common that every 1 in 11 women needs surgery for a pelvic floor disorder.

-This is because the pelvic floor is responsible for supporting the organs present in the pelvis, such as uterus, vagina, bladder, urethra, and rectum.
-If the tissues of the pelvic floor are stretched or damaged or if the muscles become weak then the intestine drops down and protrudes into the vagina.
+This is because the pelvic floor is responsible for supporting the organs present in the pelvis such as uterus, vagina, bladder, urethra and rectum.
+If the tissues of the pelvic floor are stretched, damaged or if the muscles become weak, the intestine drops down and protrudes into the vagina.

-Posterior vaginal wall prolapse or proctocele or rectocele is a type of pelvic organ prolapse.
+Posterior vaginal wall prolapses or proctocele or rectocele is a type of pelvic organ prolapse.
 It is the result of the muscle and ligament weakness in the pelvic floor.
-A rectocele in simple is a herniation or bulge.
-The rectovaginal septum is a tissue present between the vagina and the rectum; due to some reason this tissue becomes weak and stretches, which leads to rectocele.
+A rectocele is a herniation or bulge.
+The rectovaginal septum is a tissue present between the vagina and the rectum.
+Due to some reason this tissue becomes weak and stretches, which leads to rectocele.
 To make it simpler, the front wall of the rectum bulges against the posterior of the vagina giving it a bulgy appearance.